 Australia is also isolated from the rest of the world.
-We are home to three of the top 10 longest direct commercial flights in the world, Perth-London (ranked 3rd), Sydney-Houston (ranked 6th) and Sydney-Dallas (ranked 7th).126 Despite our isolation, Australians travel extensively and we receive millions of international visitors each year.
-In 2018, there were over 40 million people movements across our border, with 99% of these arrivals and departures being by air.127 struggles to compete, but could expand.
+We are home to three of the top 10 longest direct commercial flights in the world, Perth-London (ranked 3rd), Sydney-Houston (ranked 6th) and Sydney-Dallas (ranked 7th).
+Despite our isolation, Australians travel extensively and we receive millions of international visitors each year.
+In 2018, there were over 40 million people movements across our border, with 99% of these arrivals and departures being by air.
+Despite the total control of the second secon